cosmosgame/save-the-world/content/articles/index.md

 - The Plan for the Plan
     - Growing Up
     - Cleaning Up
-      - Healing up
-      - Wising Up
     - Waking Up
     - Showing Up
+    - Wising Up
+  - Basis
+    - Recognize the pain
+    - Step fully into the pain
+    - Awaken to something bigger
   - Growing Up
     - Spiral dynamics
     - New groups, new ways of organizing
   - Cleaning Up
     - Getting back to out authentic selves
-    - Healing Up
+    - Beige (Healing Up)
       - Healing our collective traumas
         - groups and individuals
-    - Wising Up
+    - Purple (Joining Up)
       - Personal growth mindset
   - Waking Up
+    - Red
+      - Shadow work!
+    - Blue
       - reclaiming spirituality
         - ok if you don't yet feel comfortable with that
       - Not saints -- a practice [TODO] word
       - Integral
       - joy!
   - Showing Up
+    - Orange
+      - Embrace our science minds
+    - Green
+      - Brothers and sisters
+  - Wising Up
+    - Yellow
-    - Recognize the pain
+    - Turquoise
-    - Step fully into the pain
-    - Awaken to something bigger
   - [TODO] Deadline
     - Global warming
     - In denial of